OpenBOM Data Management Best Practices – Part 1

 5 Elements of OpenBOM Data Modeling Business Blocks

 There are five basic elements of data modeling in OpenBOM.
-Understanding these elements is extremely important to understand how to use OpenBOM properly and how to plan OpenBOM data management implementations.
+Understanding these elements is extremely important to understanding how to use OpenBOM properly and how to plan OpenBOM data management implementations.

 Properties

-OpenBOM manages information and a single piece of information is stored in so-called “property”, which is the smallest element of data.
-OpenBOM Properties support multiple data types that can be used in your data.
-OpenBOM properties can be defined globally (public) and also locally in your accounts (private).
+OpenBOM manages information and a single piece of information is stored in the so-called “property”, which is the smallest element of data.
+OpenBOM Properties supports multiple data types that can be used in your data.
+OpenBOM properties can be defined globally (public) and locally in your accounts (private).

 Data Objects